 To find out more about the agencies participating in the 2017 program, see below:

-NSW Treasury advises the NSW Government on state financial management policy and reporting, on economic conditions and issues, and on industrial relations matters.
-NSW
+The Treasury advises the NSW Government on state financial management policy and reporting, on economic conditions and issues, and on industrial relations matters.
+The

 eHealth NSW provides statewide leadership in the digital management of health information. eHealth delivers innovative Information and Communication Technology (ICT) solutions across the NSW Public Health System to enable excellent patient care now and into the future.
 For more information, please visit the eHealth (opens in a new window) website

-The NSW Department of Industry, Skills and Regional Development (known as the NSW Department of Industry) leads the state government's contribution to making NSW a fertile place to invest and to produce goods and services thereby creating job opportunities.
-The NSW Department supports skill formation, sustainable use of the state’s natural resources and economic growth by delivering services to the mineral resources, energy, business, primary industry and vocational and educational sectors.
+Department of Industry leads the state government's contribution to making NSW a fertile place to invest and to produce goods and services thereby creating job opportunities.
+The Department supports skill formation, sustainable use of the state’s natural resources and economic growth by delivering services to the mineral resources, energy, business, primary industry and vocational and educational sectors.
 For more information please visit the Department of Industry (opens in a new window) website.

 The Department of Finance, Services and Innovation is a service provider and regulator.
 The department supports sustainable government programs, government procurement, information and communications technology, corporate and shared services, consumer protection, administration of State taxation and revenue collection and also NSW land and property administration.
 For more information please visit the Department of Finance, Services and Innovation (opens in a new window) website.